 - MechaCon | July 25-31

 - Gospel Music Workshop of America | July 25-31

 - Louisiana Restaurant Association LA Foodservice Expo | July 31-Aug.
 2

 For a full list of conventions, click here.

 - The Old No. 77 Hotel and Chandlery opened in April in the Warehouse and Arts District of New Orleans.
 Formerly the Ambassador Hotel, renovations have expanded the total room count to 167 and highlight rustic details like exposed brick walls and hardwood floors.
 The hotel has partnered with New Orleans Center for the Creative Arts (NOCCA) to feature student artwork in every room as well as in a lobby gallery, with works available for purchase.
 The hotel has also partnered with Old New Orleans Rum to include locally-distilled rum in every room.

-- The Aloft New Orleans Downtown, HRI Lodging's newest property, opened in New Orleans' Central Business District in March 2015.
-The Aloft offers 188 guest rooms, 2,500 square feet of meeting space and cocktail bar.
+- The Aloft New Orleans Downtown, HRI Lodging's newest property, opened in New Orleans' Central Business District in March 2015 with 188 guest rooms, 2,500 square feet of meeting space and cocktail bar.
 Starwood's Aloft brand spans fourteen countries and is known for its popularity among young tech travelers.
 The hotel offers a mobile keyless entry system to rooms that allows guests to use their smart phones as keys.
 The Aloft accompanies 192 apartments in the same building dubbed the Strand Apartments.